astronomer/airflow-guides/guides/testing-airflow.md

 We also recommend checking out [Airflow's documentation on testing DAGs](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html#testing-a-dag) and [testing guidelines for contributors](https://github.com/apache/airflow/blob/master/TESTING.rst); we'll walk through some of the concepts covered in those docs in more detail below.

-### Test Runners
+### Note on test runners

 Before we dive into different types of tests for Airflow, we have a quick note on test runners.
 There are multiple test runners available for Python, including `unittest`, `pytest`, and `nose2`.
 The OSS Airflow project uses `pytest`, so we will do the same in this guide.
-However, choosing a test runner in general is a matter of personal preference and experience level, and it may be that a different runner is better for your use case (i.e., there is no requirement to use `pytest` for testing your Airflow DAGs).
+However, Airflow doesn't require using a specific test runner.
+In general, choosing a test runner is a matter of personal preference and experience level, and some test runners might work better than others for a given use case.

 ## DAG Validation Testing

-DAG validation tests are simple tests to check whether your DAGs are valid and don't have syntax errors.
-In practice this means checking to make sure your DAG object is defined correctly, won't have any import errors, and is acyclic.
+DAG validation tests are designed to ensure that your DAG objects are defined correctly, acyclic, and free from import errors.

 These are things that you would likely catch if you were starting with local development of your DAGs.
-But in cases where you may not have access to a local Airflow environment, or you want an extra layer of security, these tests can make sure simple coding errors don't get deployed and slow down your development.
+But in cases where you may not have access to a local Airflow environment, or you want an extra layer of security, these tests can ensure that simple coding errors don't get deployed and slow down your development.

 DAG validation tests apply to all DAGs in your Airflow environment, so you only need to create one test suite.